 No. Opting in has no bearing on editorial decisions made by the journal.

-As soon as your DOI is coined, your work is time stamped and becomes a permanent contribution to the scholarly record.
-Anyone who copies it will be plagiarising and will not be able to legitimately publish the work.
+As soon as your DOI is issued, your work is time stamped and becomes a permanent part of the scholarly record.

-Editors may choose to take commenting into consideration.
-As with traditional review, they will rely on reviewers with field expertise in forming their decision.
+Editors may choose to take comments into consideration.
+As with traditional peer review, they will rely on reviewers with field expertise to inform their decision.

 Readers can also comment on specific words, sentences, or sections of the text by simply highlighting the text and selecting "annotate" using the hypothes.is annotation tool.

-All content on Research Square is permanently archived in Portico, a not-for-profit organization committed to long-term preservation of scholarly material.
+All content on Research Square is permanently archived in Portico, a not-for-profit organization committed to the long-term preservation of scholarly content.